TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-portal.md

 ## **Recommended Steps**

-###v I want to know what regions Automation Accounts are available in
+### I want to know what regions Automation Accounts are available in

 * This information can be found at [the "Azure Products by Region" page](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all)
 * This page also includes information about planned future availability